-- 1. The Multi-Disciplinary Team (MDT) reviews offender's technical violations for ARI appropriateness, checking criminal history, risk factors, and completing the LSI-R assessment. - 2.
+- 1. Court liaison reviews offender's technical violations for ARI appropriateness, checking criminal history, risk factors, and completing the LSI-R assessment. - 2.
 The defendant is arraigned on the violation and set for appearance of counsel. - 3.
 Case is continued for 30 days while defendant meets with defense counsel and ARI Coordinator to discuss program requirements with defendant. - 4.
 Defendant admits to probation violation, agrees to participate in ARI program, and is sentenced to probation with the condition of ARI participation.